jeffreymorganio/d3-twitter-geo-stream/README.md

 ## Running

 The D3 Twitter Geo Stream is an HTML page that should be served from an HTTP server.
-Two easy to use web servers are Python's built in web server and the Node.js [http-server](https://www.npmjs.com/package/http-server "View the http-server page on NPM") module.
+Two easy to use web servers are Python's built in HTTP server and the Node.js [http-server](https://www.npmjs.com/package/http-server "View the http-server page on NPM") module.

 To run the Python web server, change to the directory containing the `d3-twitter-geo-stream` repository and issue the following command: